CheeseRoot/Firebase-Version-Analytics---iOS/README.md

 5. Open the file and select the iOS breakdown raw data
 6. Replace your data with the sample data in this script
 7. Set `minSupportedVersion` and `currentVersion` as per requirement
-8. Run the script in a Xcode Playground
+8. Run the script in a Xcode Playground / online swift compiler
 9. See the terminal output

 **Script:**